gajeshbhat/auto-workspace/README.md

 Automated workspace setup tool for macOS 15.4 that configures development environments and applications using Ansible.
 Please make sure you have at least 16GB of RAM and 60GB of free disk space before running the script.

+**🧪 Testing:** Use the included UTM scripts to test in a macOS VM - see [Testing with UTM](#testing-with-utm-macos-virtual-machine) section below.

 ### Features
 1. Docker + Docker CLI
 2. VirtualBox + Multipass
-3. Development Tools (Git, Vim, Screen, Python3, Rust)
+3. Development Tools (Git, Vim, Screen, Python3, Rust, pipx, Dotrun)
 4. GUI Applications (Chrome, VS Code, Spotify, VLC)
 5. Productivity Tools (Adobe Reader, ProtonVPN)
 6. Package Manager (Homebrew)
 7. Command Line Tools (Xcode)
+8. Qt Framework (optional manual installation)
-8. Automated cleanup
+9. Automated cleanup

 ## Prerequisites
 1. Install [Homebrew](https://brew.sh/).
 You can run the following command in your terminal: